 The most commonly asked questions related to ‘Are the banks open today” are as follows:

-Mostly on Saturdays, the banks remain open for less number of hours as compared to the weekdays, and they remain closed on Sundays.
+Mostly on Saturdays, the banks remain open for fewer hours than on weekdays, and they remain closed on Sundays.
 But there are a few banks that work on Sundays as well, but just for a few hours, like the CIBC and the TD Bank.
-It is best to check if your bank is open or not on the weekdays before you step out of your house to visit it.
+It is best to check if your bank is open or not on weekdays before you step out of your house to visit it.

-On public holidays usually, banks in Canada remain closed.
+On public holidays, banks in Canada remain closed.
 Many banks also remain closed on provincial holidays.

 The above information is only meant to be informative.
 It comes from Canadian LIC’s own opinions, which can change at any time.
 This material is not meant to be financial or legal advice, and it should not be interpreted as such.
 If someone decides to act on the information on this page, Canadian LIC is not responsible for what happens.
 Every attempt is made to provide accurate and up-to-date information on Canadian LIC.
 Some of the terms, conditions, limitations, exclusions, termination, and other parts of the policies mentioned above may not be included, which may be important to the policy choice.
 For full details, please refer to the actual policy documents.
 If there is any disagreement, the language in the actual policy documents will be used.
 All rights reserved.